2 Methods

 MACHINE_OBSERVATION: An occurrence record describing an observation made by a machine.

-For the analysis of endemism hotspots, we have focused on spatial and taxonomic assertions because accurate identification of taxa and their spatial distributions is imperative to the calculation of endemism metrics and subsequent mapping.
+Here, we have focused on spatial and taxonomic assertions because accurate identification of taxa and their spatial distributions is imperative to the calculation of endemism metrics and subsequent mapping.

 2.2.5.1 Spatial assertions